November 1, 2024: I’m voting for Trump

 As a legal immigrant to the US, now US citizen, I just voted in my first US Presidential election.
 I voted for Trump/Vance and predict that Trump will win by a bigger margin than many thought possible.
 I’m cautiously excited about the prospect of a Trump presidency especially with the support of Elon Musk and what it could do for our country.
 This result will hopefully encourage some desparately needed deep soul searching in the Democratic party whose lack of succession planning, continued contempt for the electorate, woke ideology, lack of clear policy and lackluster campaign stacked the cards against them.
 It is a much less predictable path, but I do hope that Trump along with his transition team will have a wildly successful term that unleashes a new era of American and global progress.

-On paper, I'm highly educated with an MBA, MPH and a doctorate living on the border of Berkeley, California.
+On paper, I’m not your typical Trump voter - highly educated with an MBA, MPH and a doctorate living in Berkeley, California.
 In political conversations around here, most assume that you are a staunch democrat who is allergic to anything Trump related.
 Like many voters who would have traditionally have considered themselves Democrats, I was ready to be won over by the Democratic ticket.
-This was despite experiencing increasing crime in our area of California, a rapidly rising cost of living and an excruciating lived experience of burecracy and taxes associated with running a small business and most recently, building a home addition (ADU).
+This was despite experiencing increasing crime in our area of California, a rapidly rising cost of living and an excruciating lived experience of burecracy and taxes associated with running a small business and most recently, building a home addition.

 Trump has credibility on the border based on over a decade of consistent messaging and past action.
 His plan to tackle inflation has a chance of working by reducing gas costs (which have a pass through impact on everything), by doing away with unnecessary regulation and controlling immigration.
 Tarrifs do have the potential to be inflationary but Harris’ “20% sales tax” argument overly simplifies the issue.
 He has not been explicit in what tarrifs he would actually impose, but it is clear to me that this is a negotiation tactic and also a tool to re-shore much of the lost American manufacturing that COVID showed us is critical to national security interests.